RichardHightower/art_hug_09/docs/article9i.md

 4. **Compute Recall**: Fraction of relevant that were retrieved

 Practice requires averaging metrics across many queries.
 For ranking metrics (MRR, NDCG), libraries like Hugging Face's `evaluate`, `scikit-learn`, or `pytrec_eval` automate calculations.

+**Mean Reciprocal Rank (MRR):** This metric focuses on the position of the first relevant result.
+The reciprocal rank is 1 divided by the rank position of the first relevant document.
+For example, if the first relevant document appears at position 3, the reciprocal rank is 1/3 = 0.33.
+MRR averages this value across multiple queries.
+Higher MRR values (closer to 1.0) indicate better search performance where relevant results appear early in the results list.

+**Normalized Discounted Cumulative Gain (NDCG):** This metric evaluates the entire ranking quality, not just the first relevant hit.
+It considers both the relevance of results and their positions.
+NDCG gives higher weight to relevant documents appearing earlier in search results, following the principle that users typically focus on top results.
+The metric is "normalized" by comparing the actual ranking to an ideal ranking where all relevant documents appear first in order of relevance.
+NDCG ranges from 0 to 1, with 1 representing perfect ranking.

+Both metrics are essential for evaluating real-world search systems where result ordering significantly impacts user experience.
+MRR is simpler and focuses on finding the first correct answer quickly, while NDCG provides a more comprehensive view of overall ranking quality across multiple positions.

 Choose metrics matching your goals.
 Customer support needs high recall—never miss helpful articles.
 Legal search demands high precision—avoid irrelevant results.